lambda-land/VSat-Papers/SPLC2020/statistics/walkthroughs/README.md

 ## Walkthroughs for the analysis in R

-Please find each walkthrough `pdf` describing the analysis already compiled for your convienience.
-If you would like to setup the same development environment to tinker with the analysis scripts or data you'll need to construct a nix-shell.
+Please find each walkthrough `pdf` describing the analysis already compiled for your convenience.
+If you would like to setup the same development environment to tinker with the analysis scripts or data you'll need to construct a `nix-shell`.
 We have written the `nix` files for you, the workflow is:

 ```
 $ nix-shell ../../nix/R.nix ## load the pinned R environment